Let’s set the scene:

 Question (1): A career in business?

 Commerciality at your level is simply about showing hunger and drive for the career you are choosing.
 You have chosen a career in business.
 Not in the media, the arts or in medicine.
 In business – pure and simple.
-You might be practicing as a solicitor, but you are helping others to do business.
+You might be practising as a solicitor, but you are helping others to do business.
 In fact, as a junior commercial lawyer, your commercial goals are relatively simple:

 For external clients (i.e. the people that pay the fees): remove and/or provide solutions for any legal obstacles that might prevent your clients from doing business.
 To do this, you need to make it your business to understand their business and the environment that moulds their business.
 As a junior lawyer, your exposure to external clients might be limited until you’ve proven yourself internally so it is important to focus on a commercial approach when providing a service…